Skip To Main Content text.skipToNavigation

 Pillows for disabilities causing neck and back pain

 If you suffer from neck or back pain due to a disability, and your mattress gives you the support you need, try using specialised neck pillows which are contoured to support the natural curvature created by your head, neck and shoulders.
 This helps to align your spine when sleeping.
-One great example is our Tempur Queen Original Neck Pillow which is designed to alleviate back and neck pain.
+One great example is our TEMPUR Original Neck Pillow which is designed to alleviate back and neck pain.

 Adjustable beds to help with back pain